UA-NASA-Robotics/Roobot-Over-IP/Modules/ODrive ROI Module/hardware/Odrive-REV-Module-hardware-docs.md

 -   Indicators for power and ethernet link status were added to the V2 board.
 -   The octet selector MUX and counter FSM was changed to a parallel load shift register to reduce the components/cost.
 It did require an additional microcontroller pin to be utilized.

+## Rev 2

+### Misc/Design Errors

+Fixes:

+-   The the UART RX and TX pins were swapped between the microcontroller and usb chip.
+This was fixed in V3.